joe-willmott/maths-test/README.md

 If the number of questions answered is greater than or equal to the maximum number of questions, it will redirect the user to the "/result" page.

-The "/result" page uses the result.html template and shows a score out of 10 and, their score conerted to a percentage.
+The "/result" page uses the result.html template and shows a score out of 10 and, their score converted to a percentage.
 It also shows a link to take them back to the home page to restart the test.

 The percentage is calculated in the result() function withing the "/result" route. it uses the session-level variable "score" and the maximum number of questions, currently set at 10.
 It will convert the percentage to an integer if it's a whole number, otherwise it will show as a float.
 This is just for readability.